Account settings and security

 Organizations on the **Hobby** plan are now automatically deactivated after 4 months of inactivity, instead of 6 months.
 This means that if your organization has no active members for 4 months, it will be deactivated and all data will be deleted after receiving two reminder emails.

-This change is necessary to keep the platform sustainable, and requesting 3 sign ins per year seems reasonable to ask for a free plan.
+This change is necessary to keep the platform sustainable, and requesting three sign-ins per year seems reasonable for a free plan.

 ## Success assertions